stevekrouse/rose/README.md

     - if statment / else statement
   - call as a function
   - rename variable

+- the selected node doesn't recieve keydown events unless you click on it --> maybe we need to focus on it? --> better way to get divs to get keydowns?

 - add first-line block so you can add things at the top